 If the smell does not go away, or if you see mold or mildew at any time, call a professional immediately.

-How Much Does Sewage Backup Cleanup Cost?
+How to Prevent Sewage Backup

 The best way to clean the sewage out of your basement is to prevent the disaster from happening in the first place.
 Here are a few helpful prevention tips:

 - If your basement does not already have a working sump pump, buy one or repair the one you already own.

 - NEVER pour cooking oil or grease down any drain or toilet.
 It will solidify in your pipes and create a nightmare plumbing scenario.